 - Want to tap trees for syrup?
 Get your supplies ready.

 - Want to sow early veggie crops?
-Set up season extenders for a jump start.
+Set up season extenders like frost cloths or a cold frame for a jump start.

 - Make sure your pond does not freeze over.
 I keep a pump running and a hole open in the ice.